When you’re a writer and you’re married to a writer, avoiding the holiday newsletter is not an option. It goes against your very nature.

 Here are a few resources for holiday newsletters.
 There are good holiday newsletter tips and freebies here:

 Microsoft Office – the ol’ industry standard for all things letter-like – has its own collection of free holiday newsletter templates.

-Google Docs also has a variety of free designs for holiday newsletters to download.
+Google Docs also has a variety of free designs for newsletters to download.

 Epson’s Creative Zone also has a collection of free templates to download for your holiday letter.

-Do you do a holiday newsletter?
+Do you send a holiday newsletter?
 How do you save money on your newsletter?